Hiswe/hiswe.github.io/source/_posts/02-vector-creation-basics.md

 For working right, you really need to learn some basic keyboard shortcuts.
 This will greatly improve your experience with the software and make things more natural.

-Of course you don't have to remeber everything :) Just the most common ones.
+Of course you don't have to remember everything :) Just the most common ones.

 #### Mac/PC